Bertram Sergison-Brooke

-Lieutenant General Sir Bertram Norman Sergison-Brooke, KCB, KCVO, CMG, DSO (born Brooke; 20 July 1880 – 26 March 1967) was an Anglo-Irish senior British Army officer who served as Major-General commanding the Brigade of Guards and General Officer Commanding (GOC) London District.
+Lieutenant-General Sir Bertram Norman Sergison-Brooke, KCB, KCVO, CMG, DSO (born Brooke; 20 July 1880 – 26 March 1967) was an Anglo-Irish senior British Army officer who served as Major-General commanding the Brigade of Guards and General Officer Commanding (GOC) London District.

 Early life and education

 Brooke was born in London, the fourth son of Arthur Basil Brooke and Alice Georgina Norton.
-He was a grandson of Sir Arthur Brooke, 2nd Baronet.
+He was a grandson of Sir Arthur Brooke, 2nd Baronet and a cousin of Alan Brooke, 1st Viscount Alanbrooke.
 The Brookes were a prominent Anglo-Irish family that had been settled in Northern Ireland since prior to the Plantation of Ulster.
 He was educated at Eton College and passed out of the Royal Military College, Sandhurst in 1899.

 Military career

 Brooke was commissioned into the Grenadier Guards as a second lieutenant on 12 August 1899.

-He served in the Second Boer War in South Africa, and was promoted to lieutenant on 14 December 1900.
+He served in the Second Boer War in South Africa, which began later that year, and was promoted to lieutenant on 14 December 1900.
 Following the end of the war in June 1902 he returned with most of the men of the guards regiments on board the SS Lake Michigan, which arrived in Southampton in October 1902.
 He then served with the Egyptian Army.

-He also served in the First World War, initially as Assistant Embarkation Officer in Southampton and then as a brigade major in France.
-By 1917 he was commanding 2nd Guards Brigade but was gassed on the Western Front.
-He was mentioned in dispatches seven times throughout the war.
+Brooke also served in the First World War, initially as Assistant Embarkation Officer in Southampton and then as a brigade major in France.
+By September 1917 he was a temporary brigadier general commanding the 2nd Guards Brigade but was gassed on the Western Front.
+He was mentioned in despatches seven times throughout the war.

-After the war he became Commanding Officer of the 1st Battalion Grenadier Guards and then, in 1923, went on to be Commander of the Grenadier Guards and Regimental District.
-He was appointed Commander of 15th Infantry Brigade in China in 1927 and then Commander of the 1st (Guards) Brigade at Aldershot in 1928.
+After the war Brooke became commanding officer of the 1st Battalion Grenadier Guards and then, in 1923, went on to be commander of the Grenadier Guards and Regimental District.
+He was appointed commander of the 15th Infantry Brigade in China in 1927 and then, after promotion to temporary colonel commandant, commander of the 1st (Guards) Brigade at Aldershot in April 1928.
 He was made Brigadier on the General Staff at Eastern Command in India in 1931 and Major-General commanding the Brigade of Guards and General Officer Commanding London District in 1934.
+He was made a Companion of the Order of the Bath in June 1935.

-He retired in 1939 but, with the Second World War underway, he was recalled as General Officer Commanding (GOC) London District.
+He retired from the army in 1939 but, with the Second World War underway, he was recalled as GOC London District.
 He retired again in 1942.

-He was British Red Cross Commissioner with the Allied Army of Liberation from 1943 to 1945.
+Brooke was British Red Cross Commissioner with the Allied Army of Liberation from 1943 to 1945.

 Personal life

-In 1915, he married Prudence Ida Evelyn Sergison, daughter and co-heiress of Charles Warden Sergison of Cuckfield Park, and assumed her surname by royal licence.
+In 1915, Brooke married Prudence Ida Evelyn Sergison, daughter and co-heiress of Charles Warden Sergison of Cuckfield Park, and assumed her surname by royal licence.
 They had one daughter, Patience Ann (born 1916), who married Sir Edward Henry Windley.

-After Prudence's death in 1918, he married secondly Hilda Fenwick, in 1923.
-They had one son, Timothy Mark, who married Hon.
+After Prudence's death in 1918, Brooke married secondly Hilda Fenwick, in 1923.
+They had one son, Timothy Mark, who married the Hon.
 Mary Anne Hare, daughter of John Hare, 1st Viscount Blakenham.
 His second wife died in 1954.

-His home was in Slaugham in West Sussex.
+Brooke's home was in Slaugham in West Sussex.